njxue/cs3219-ay2425s1-project-g25/README.md

 11. **Chat Service** (Located in addon/chat)

 ### Setting up the Project

+### Running the Project with `start.sh`

+A `start.sh` script is provided in the root directory to simplify setup.
+This script will start all services, check for any `.env.example` files, and create the required `.env` files if they don’t already exist.

+To run the project, open a terminal in the `cs3219-ay2425s1-project-g25` directory and execute:

+    ./start.sh

+This script can be run on **Linux**, **macOS**, and **Windows** (with Git Bash or WSL).
+It will initialize all services and ensure the environment files are set up as needed.

+Ensure the script has execute permissions.
+If needed, set them by running:

+    chmod +x start.sh

+This will initialize all services and ensure the environment files are set up as needed.
+Note that running `start.sh` requires Git Bash, WSL, or a similar terminal environment capable of executing Bash scripts.

+### Manual Setup
 Copy and paste the .env.example files in each service.
 Rename them as .env files.
 Files to do this in:
 1. ./